August 16th, 2017

 Conversely, supply chain industry leaders are lamenting a growing talent gap.
 Fronetics’ Jennifer Hart Yim feels tapping the Millennials may be key to filling that skills shortage.
 In How Millennials are Poised to Change the Supply Chain Industry, Yim outlines how Millennials can change the industry.

-- Internet of Things (IoT): Being born and raised during the Digital Revolution, Millennials enjoy interconnected products and integrated processes.
+- Internet of Things (IoT): Being born and raised during the Digital Revolution, Millennials and Gen Z enjoy interconnected products and integrated processes.

 - Global Partnerships:Ubiquitous internet access and a tendency to favor collaborative decision-making at work, create opportunities for global workspaces.
 This often leads to more complex industry partnerships.
-Millennials in supply chain will be at an advantage in this respect.
+Millennials and Generation Z in supply chain will be at an advantage in this respect.

 - Big Data: Millennials are optimistic about the future and the role technology will play in shaping it, and they understand the types of information and data collected and analyzed by companies.
 Proper application of this knowledge by Millennials in supply chain will produce gains in operational efficiency.